rubenIzquierdo/terminology_extractor/README.md

   -p PATTERNS_FILE   XML file with the input patterns
 ```

-The two parameteres are the database created in the previous step, and the XML file with the patterns.
+The two parameters are the database created in the previous step, and the XML file with the patterns.
 You will get in the output a list of matching texts,
 together with the global frequency in your database.